debops/debops/docs/pki-realms.rst

         ├── CA.crt -> /etc/ssl/certs/ca-certificates.crt
         └── default.key -> private/key.pem

 Other authority directories (:file:`acme/` and :file:`external/`) might also contain various files.

-After certificates are copied from Ansible Controller, :program:`pki-realm` script is executed again for each PKI realm configured on a given host.
-It checks which authority directories have signed and valid certificates, picks the first viable one according to the preference (``external``, ``acme``, ``internal``), and activates them.
+After certificates are copied from the Ansible Controller, the :program:`pki-realm` script is executed again for each PKI realm configured on a given host.
+It checks which authority directories have signed and valid certificates, picks the first viable one according to :envvar:`pki_authority_preference` and activates them.

-Certificate activation entails symlinking the certificate, intermediate and root files to the :file:`public/` directory and generation of various chain files
-- certificate + intermediate, intermediate + root and key + certificate
+Certificate activation entails symlinking the certificate, intermediate and root files to the :file:`public/` directory and generation of various chain files: certificate + intermediate, intermediate + root and key + certificate
 + intermediate (which is stored securely in the :file:`private/` directory).

-Some applications do not support separate :file:`dhparam` file, and instead expect that the DHE parameters are present after the X.509 certificate chain.
+Some applications do not support a separate :file:`dhparam` file, and instead expect that the DHE parameters are present after the X.509 certificate chain.
 If the debops.dhparam_ role has been configured on a host and Diffie-Hellman parameter support is enabled in a given PKI realm, DHE parameters will be appended to the final certificate chains (both public and private).
-When the debops.dhparam_ regenerates the parameters, :program:`pki-realm` script will automatically detect the new ones and update the certificate chains.
+When debops.dhparam_ regenerates the parameters, the :program:`pki-realm` script will automatically detect the new ones and update the certificate chains.

-The end result is fully configured PKI realm with a set of valid certificates available for other applications and services:
+The end result is a fully configured PKI realm with a set of valid certificates available for other applications and services:

 .. code-block:: none